Venezuela Earthquakes: Children Need Help Now

 The strongest quake to hit Venezuela in more than 100 years

-The earthquakes' epicenter was along the coast, 104 miles west of Caracas, the capital city.
-A magnitude 7.2 foreshock was followed less than a minute later by a magnitude 7.5 quake — the worst to strike Venezuela in more than a century.
-The La Guaira area north of Caracas was reportedly hardest hit.
+The earthquakes' epicenters were in Yaracuy state west of Caracas, the capital city.
+A magnitude 7.2 foreshock was followed less than a minute later by a magnitude 7.5 quake — the worst to strike Venezuela in over a century.
+The earthquakes affected communities in the Capital District (Caracas) and the states of La Guaira, Miranda, Carabobo, Aragua, Falcón and Yaracuy.
+La Guaira has been declared a disaster zone.

 This latest disaster comes on top of a severe economic crisis and political turmoil in Venezuela.
 Soaring inflation has left families unable to afford food, medicine and other essentials.
 Children in marginalized communities face multiple and worsening deprivations — malnutrition, preventable diseases, violence and exploitation — while overstretched services struggle to respond.

-Before the earthquakes, UNICEF's 2026 humanitarian appeal for Venezuela was already underfunded.
-UNICEF works across Venezuela, delivering a child-centered, multisectoral response that combines lifesaving assistance for children with systems strengthening across health, nutrition, child protection, gender-based violence, WASH (water, sanitation and hygiene) and disaster preparedness.
+UNICEF has been working in Venezuela for decades, delivering a child-centered, multisectoral response that combines lifesaving assistance for children with systems strengthening across health, nutrition, child protection, gender-based violence, WASH (water, sanitation and hygiene) and disaster preparedness.
+UNICEF estimates that $52 million is required to respond to the earthquake emergency, as part of its wider 2026 Humanitarian Action for Children appeal for Venezuela, which stands at $137.6 million.

 HOW TO HELP